|Province||Hú nán 湖南 'lake south'|

-Hunan province is defined by the river basins of the Yuan and Xiang rivers that both drain north-eastwards into Dongting Lake and from there to the Yangzi (Chang Jiang).
+Hunan province covers the river basins of the Yuan and Xiang rivers that both drain north-eastwards into the vast Dongting Lake and from there into the Yangzi River (known in China as the Chang Jiang).
 The name originates from its position south of the Dongting Lake (the second largest freshwater lake in China) which is on the flood plain of the Yangzi.
 The shortened name for the province is the river name ‘Xiang 湘’.

 Hunan stands in the rich heartland of south central China surrounded by mountains.
 It has produced food to feed the northern provinces for centuries.
 The rapid growth of population in the 19th century led to famine, fueling support for the Taiping Rebellion and in the 20th century the Republican movement.

-Changsha is the largest city in Hunan and its history goes back 4,000 years, it stands on the busy overland route to Guangzhou, Guangdong.
-The Mawangdui ➚ museum in Changsha holds many archaeological finds from ancient China.
+Changsha (meaning ‘long sandbar’) is the largest city in Hunan and its history goes back 4,000 years, it stands on the busy overland route to Guangzhou, Guangdong.
+The Mawangdui ➚ museum in Changsha holds many archaeological finds from ancient times dating from the Spring and Autumn period onwards.
+The center piece is a marvelously preserved body of a noblewoman from 2,000 years ago.
 There is a legacy of foreign development which came when the city became a treaty port in 1903.
 It was one of the last cities to fall to Japanese occupation in 1944.
 Orange Island ➚ has a memorial to Mao Zedong complete with a carving of his poem called ‘Changsha’ celebrating his home province.
 The city has a number of other sites relating to Mao's life.